What is lymphoedema?

 Proteins can also move out of the capillaries and the lymph carries them back to the bloodstream.
-It also drains waste and harmful substances away from body tissues, including bacteria, viruses and bits of old cells.
+It also drains waste and harmful substances away from body tissues.
+These include bacteria, viruses and bits of old cells.

-When muscles near the lymph vessels contract, they press on the lymph vessels and help to push the fluid through the lymph system.
-Some of the larger lymphatic vessels have valves so that the lymph can only flow one way .
+When muscles near the lymph vessels contract, they press on the lymph vessels.
+This way it helps to push the fluid through the lymph system.
+Some of the larger lymphatic vessels have valves so that the lymph can only flow one way.

 Lymph nodes filter the lymph.
-They also make and store white blood cells that circulate around the body and help fight infections.
+They also make and store white blood cells that circulate around the body.
+White blood cells help fight infections.